Rockyddt/message-listener/server/README.md

 ## Get started
-The server has two servers, UDP server and HTTP Server.
+The server side has two servers, UDP server and HTTP Server.

 Before you can run the scripts, please do the following: